pan-training/pan-training.github.io/docs/quick-start.md

 ![Blank Course](/assets/img/blank_course.png){: style="width: 100%;"}

-{% include note.html content="If your short name is greyed out as in the image above, it means your course is not visible to students." %}
+{% include note.html content="If your short name is grayed out as in the image above, it means your course is not visible to students." %}

 To edit anything on the course page, you first have to click on ***Turn editing on*** on the right hand side of the header.
-To edit things such as the course name click on the cog icon and select ***Edit settings*** from the dropdown menu.
+To edit things such as the course name click on the cog icon and select ***Edit settings*** from the drop-down menu.

 ![Edit Settings](/assets/img/edit_settings.png){: style="width: 30%;"}